Commercial Property Loan

 In Australia it’s difficult to find information on the internet about commercial property loans.
 Policy terms and interest rates are rarely found on lender websites.
 Unlike normal home loans, the pricing of a commercial property loan is rarely set in stone and many of the terms can be negotiated.

-So which lender is best for your commercial purchase?
+So which lender is best for your commercial purchase or are you looking to refurbish or get fitouts?
 It depends on many factors.

 About the size of a commercial property loan

 Australian banks and other commercial lenders each have their own risk profiles and maximum loan amounts.
 The maximum available from our lenders are:

 - 80% of the property value for loans up to $1,000,000.

 - 75% of the property value for loans up to $2,000,000.